Mohkam Chand: Military career

 In the year 1812, he was awarded with the titles of diwan and fateh nasib.

-He was the commander in chief of armies in Battle of Attock which defeated Durrani Empire Wazir Fateh Khan and Dost Mohammad Khan.
-With the permission of the Maharaja, the Sikh forces attacked the Afghans on 12 July 1813 at Hazro, about 8 kilometers from Attock.
-This battle is also known as the battle of Chhuchh.
-Terrible fighting took place between the adversaries.
-In the meantime, Afghans received fresh reinforcements under Dost Muhammad Khan.
+He was the commander in chief of Sikh army during the battle of Attock in which he defeated Durrani general Wazir Fateh Khan and Dost Mohammad Khan.
+With the permission of the maharaja, the Sikh forces attacked the Afghans on 12 July 1813 at Hazro, about 8 kilometers from Attock.
+Large-scale fighting took place between the adversaries.
+In the meantime, the Afghans received fresh reinforcements under Dost Muhammad Khan.
 The Diwan left his elephant, mounted a horse and personally leading his reserves fell upon the disorganized Afghans.
-Hand to hand fighting took place and there were heavy losses on both sides.
-Diwan Amar Nath mentions that 2,000 Afghans were killed.
-Dost Muhammad was seriously wounded.
-Many Afghans drowned in the Indus and a large number were taken prisoner.
 The Sikhs plundered the provisions of the Afghans.
-Besides Diwan Mohkam Chand, Jodh Singh Kalsia and Fateh Singh Ahluwalia, Sardar Dal Singh, Diwan Ram Dayal (1799-1820) also took part in fighting against Afghans at Hazro.
-Fateh Khan fled away to Peshawar.
+Besides Diwan Mohkam Chand, Jodh Singh Kalsia, Fateh Singh Ahluwalia, and Sardar Dal Singh, and Diwan Ram Dayal (1799–1820) also took part in fighting against Afghans at Hazro.
+Fateh Khan fled to Peshawar.
 Thus the victory for the Sikhs was complete.
-The credit for this major triumph goes to the dynamic generalship of Diwan Mohkam Chand.
-Hukam Singh Chimni was appointed Qiladar of the fort of Attock.
+Hukam Singh Chimni was appointed qiladar of the fort of Attock.

 Death and successors

-Diwan Mokhham Chand Nayyar died at Phillaur on 29 October 1814.
-His son, Diwan Moti Ram, and grandson, Diwan Kirpa Ram, served as Governor of Kashmir.
-Diwan Ram Dayal, known for his ‘vigilance and smartness in the art of soldiery’, succeeded his grandfather as the commander of the State Troops.
+Diwan Mohkam Chand died at Phillaur on 29 October 1814.
+His son, Diwan Moti Ram, and grandson, Diwan Kirpa Ram, served as governors of Kashmir.
+Diwan Ram Dayal, known for his 'vigilance and smartness in the art of soldiery', succeeded his grandfather as the commander of the State Troops.
 He was killed in Hazara in 1820 while quelling an insurrection.
 His compatriot, Hari Singh Nalwa, built a memorial to honour him in Haripur.

-Diwan Mokhham Chand was one of the architects of the Sikh Empire who rose by dint of merit to the post of Diwan and virtually the commander-in-chief of the Sikh forces.
+Diwan Mohkam Chand was one of the architects of the Sikh Empire who rose by dint of merit to the post of Diwan and virtually the commander-in-chief of the Sikh forces.
 N. K. Sinha observes.
-"As a general, he was uniformly successful and from 1806 to 1814 the annexations of Ranjit were due not only to his own irresistible cunning but also to Muhkam Chand’s military talents."
+"As a general, he was uniformly successful and from 1806 to 1814 the annexations of Ranjit were due not only to his own irresistible cunning but also to Mohkam Chand's military talents."
 Ranjit Singh always held him in high esteem.
 He had a sound knowledge of military tactics and strategy.
 He did not suffer a defeat; he was an ever victorious General.

 Moti Ram and Kirpa Ram rendered commendable service at the Court of Lahore over decades, yet both father and son were hounded and forced to leave for Benaras due to the undue influence of Dhian Singh, who succeeded in eliminating this "great and influential" family at the Court of Lahore.